Table of Contents

 - You see teleangiectasis in the mucosa of her nose.

-- Laboratory chemistry shows a prolongation of bleeding time.
+- Laboratory results show prolongation of bleeding time.

-- Laboratory chemistry shows a prolongation of prothrombin time.
+- Laboratory results show prolongation of prothrombin time.

-- Laboratory chemistry shows a shortening of prothrombin time.
+- Laboratory results show a shortening of prothrombin time.

-- Laboratory chemistry shows a decrease in factor IX levels.
+- Laboratory results show a decrease in factor IX levels.

 3. You want to figure out the cause of your patient’s von Willebrand disease.
 Which statement isn’t true?